Follow one request through the lock.

 See the lock work on your own traffic.

 Your provider's list price plus a flat 10%.
 No seats, no minimums, no markup games.
-Your first 250K tokens are free, and no request ever leaves your residency policy.
+You activate with card or SEPA and pay per use, and no request ever leaves your residency policy.